nejrariizviic/Nousish-Vera-Brand-Visuals/README.md

 ## Tools Used

 The following tools were used to create and refine the visual materials in this project:

 - Adobe Photoshop – the primary software used for designing all visual elements.
-It was used for image editing, layout design, typography, and preparing the final assets for presentation.

-- Freepik – a platform used to source professional PSD mockups.
-These mockups were used to showcase how the designs, such as billboards and stickers, would appear in real promotional settings.
-Utilizing these resources allowed for a realistic visualization of the brand's final look.
+- Freepik – a resource platform for high-quality PSD mockups, used to demonstrate how the final designs would be applied in actual marketing environments.